 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
 Scope of the project:

-This amendment specifies a new physical (PHY) layer and modifications to the IEEE 802.11 medium access control (MAC) and physical layer (PHY) specifications that enable operation of light communications (LC).
+This amendment specifies modifications to the IEEE 802.11 medium access control (MAC) and physical layer (PHY) specifications that enable operation of Broadcast Service (BCS).

 The Broadcast Service is a unidirectional service from one transmitter to multiple receivers.
 The frames for the Broadcast Service are expected to be transmitted unidirectionally from one transmitter to multiple receivers before or after Authentication/Association.